-The retirement of a structural component of real property is not a disposition.
+The retirement of a structural component of real property is not a disposition unless it is a partial disposition.
+See section 1.168(i)-1(e)(1) of the regulations.

 Treatment of amount realized.
 When you dispose of property in a GAA, you must recognize any amount realized from the disposition as ordinary income, up to a limit.
 The limit is: